jhrcook/tidygraph-oncotree/README.md

-We can use the package [‘httr’](https://cran.r-project.org/web/packages/httr/index.html) to set a “get” request to the OncoTree API.
+We can use the package [‘httr’](https://cran.r-project.org/web/packages/httr/index.html) to send a “get” request to the OncoTree API.
 Checking the status code indicates how the request went, 200 representing success.

 ``` r